Penny Mountbatten

-Penelope Anne Vere Mountbatten, Lady Ivar Mountbatten (née Thompson; born 17 March 1966), known as Penny Mountbatten, is a British philanthropist and businesswoman.
+Penelope Anne Vere, Lady Ivar Mountbatten (née Thompson; born 17 March 1966), known as Penny Mountbatten, is a British philanthropist and businesswoman.
 She served as the lady of the manor of Moyns Park and then Bridwell Park until her divorce from Lord Ivar Mountbatten in 2011.

 Biography

-Mountbatten was born on 17 March 1966 to Colin G. Thompson and Rosemary Vere Edwards.
+Mountbatten was born on 17 March 1966 to Colin Graham Thompson and Rosemary Vere Edwards, of Old Manor House, Sutton Veny, Wiltshire.
 Her parents later divorced and her mother remarried Tim Walker.
 She was educated at Royal High School, Bath.

 On 23 April 1994 she married Lord Ivar Mountbatten, a third cousin-once removed of Elizabeth II, at St Peter and St Paul's Church, Clare in a ceremony attended by Princess Margaret, Countess of Snowdon and Prince Edward.
 They have three daughters: